The Best Bed Cooling Systems: Eight Sleep vs. Chilipad, BedFan

 If you’re wondering how effective that is, consider the difference between air conditioning and a ceiling fan.
 Both can provide relief, but AC is significantly more effective because it actually changes the temperature of the air (while also removing moisture).

-Cooling mattress toppers don’t influence humidity, but they actively cool the surface of the mattress, thus providing better and more sustained relief if you’re a hot sleeper.
+Cooling mattress toppers like Eight Sleep and Chilipad don’t influence humidity, but they do actively cool the mattress’s surface, thus providing better and more sustained relief for hot sleepers.

 Bed fans are easy to set up, and they’re compatible with almost any type of bed and mattress.
 There’s also not much maintenance involved with them, and if you run them at lower speeds, they’ll last for a long time and won’t make a lot of noise.